DTUWindEducation/final-project-pythonagoras/README.md

 cd final-project-pythonagoras
 ```

--1st Option:
+**-1st Option:**
-2. Install the needed Python packages
+2. Install the needed Python packages either on Visual Studio or GitBash (terminal)

 ```bash
 pip install pandas numpy scikit-learn matplotlib  tensorflow.keras pickle
 ```

 3. Run the project:
-   1st Option: Open Visio Studio and then the folder that you have already clone.
+   1st Option: Open Visual Studio and then the folder that you have already clone.
 Go to folder "examples" and then RUN the main.py script
    After every plot that gets generated, PRESS the X button to the plot window to keep running the code

+**2nd Option**: **If Python version is too new (3.12)**
--2nd Option: Open Anaconda -> run: conda create -n tfenv python 3.9
+Open Anaconda -> run: conda create -n tfenv python 3.9 (create a new Conda environment with Python 3.9 and TensorFlow)
   -> pip install tensorflow
   -> pip install pandas
   -> pip install matplotlib
   -> pip install scikit-learn
-  -> run python examples/main.py
+  -> run python examples/main.py (**After every plot that gets generated, PRESS the X button to the plot window to keep running the code**)

 --------------------------------------------------------------------------------------------------------------------------------
 ## Architecture